Beginnings and Endings

 Those who knock on heaven’s door

-know Who opens it,
+know what opens it,

 playing, building in that space,